 In recent years, some companies have attempted to modernize the telephone entry system by using WiFi instead of cellular networks.
 WiFi telephone entry systems send data between residents’ cell phones and system hardware via WiFi instead of a telephone network.

 Cell phones, especially smartphones, can easily interpret data from WiFi networks.
-But cellular telephone entry systems can’t.
-Since cellular telephone systems can only handle certain kinds of data, it’s difficult to add WiFi capabilities to a telephone entry system.
+But cellular entry systems can’t.
+Since cell phone systems can only handle certain kinds of data, it’s difficult to add WiFi capabilities to a telephone entry system.

 Video intercom systems